Let your application define your system solution.

 SOLUBILITY defines the HPLC mode, chemistry of stationary phase and eluent.

-CONCENTRATION AND MATRIX defines the detection parameters and column dimensions.
+CONCENTRATION AND MATRIX define the detection parameters and column dimensions.

 The solubility of your analytes defines the HPLC mode.
 The elutropic series defines the solvent strength for the most often used chromatography modes normal phase and reversed phase.